luismab95/cms-project/README.md

 ## 🚀 Overview

 This repository serves as a centralized index that documents and organizes links to the various repositories that make up our CMS project.
-It simplifies navigation and management of distributed code by providing clear and structured references.
+It simplifies navigation and management of distributed code by providing clear and structured references for more information visit [ABOUT](ABOUT)..

 This repository provides:
 - 📂 **A structured list of repositories** with links to key CMS components.